matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 #### content: null

-We considered defining a deleted event as an event with a state_key and null content.
+We considered defining a deleted state event as an event with a state_key and null content.

-However, some existing deleted events such as leaving events (membership events indicating that someone left the room) contain useful content, and there is no reason to assume that future ones won't also want to do something similar.
+However, some existing deleted state events such as leaving events (membership events indicating that someone left the room) contain useful content, and there is no reason to assume that future ones won't also want to do something similar.

 #### deleted as a sibling of content